bictorbang/leetcode_followup/arrays_and_hashing/arrays_and_hashing.md

 Where `ln` is the length of the n-th word `wn`.
 The delimiter could be any character as long as it's not a digit (otherwise it messes up with the stop condition).

 ### 238. Product of Array Except Self

+Date: 24.01.2025

+Runtime: 27ms (49.76%)

+Memory: 23.23MB (66.93%)

+Tough problem, "elegant" solution ?
+The runtime exceeded when bruteforcing.
+The trick is to split the list into a prefix and a suffix, and to notice that the first suffix contains every suffix ahead.
+Likewise, the last prefix contains every prefix before ; this allows us to save time computing only two loops for the products.

+### 36. Valid Sudoku

+Date: 24.01.2025